Higher-form entanglement asymmetry and topological order: Topological entanglement entropy

-Despite their differences, the 1-form entanglement asymmetry can be related to the TEE for the special class of so-called \textit{minimum entropy states} (MESs)~\cite{zhang_quasiparticle_2012, dong_tee_2008}.
-The MESs are ground states of the toric code that maximize the TEE for a non-contractible subregion $A$.
-In these states, $S_\text{topo}=n_{\partial A}\log 2$, where $n_{\partial A}$ is the number of boundaries of region $A$.
-We claim that the 1-form entanglement asymmetry for the MESs is maximal and equal to $\Delta S_A^\text{max}=\log 2$.
-To see this we first note that the MESs are simultaneous eigenstates of the Wilson and 't Hooft loops along the entanglement cut~\cite{zhang_quasiparticle_2012}.
-The 't Hooft loop along the cut for our cylindrical region $A$ in Fig.~\ref{fig:subregion} is $T_y$.
+The MESs are defined as simultaneous eigenstates of the Wilson and 't Hooft loops {which wrap around the non-contractible cycle inside subregion $A$.
+For now on, we refer to these Wilson and 't Hooft loop operators as running ``along the entanglement cut'', as in Ref.~\cite{zhang_quasiparticle_2012}.} The 't Hooft loop along the cut for our cylindrical region $A$ in Fig.~\ref{fig:subregion} is $T_y$.
 An eigenstate of $T_y$ must be a linear combination of the basis states $|\Psi^X_{ab}\rangle$ having the same number of non-contractible loops in the $x$-direction, and different non-contractible loops in the $y$-direction.
 That is, the state must have the form

-Note that these states break the symmetry in the correct orientation for $\Delta S_A$ to capture the symmetry breaking, c.f., superpositions such as in Fig.~\ref{fig:exceptions}(c) which break symmetry in the incorrect orientation.
-Importantly, since $T_y$ and {$U_{x}$} anticommute, a state like Eq.~\ref{eq: MES cond 1} maximally breaks the symmetry globally: $\langle\text{MES}|U_{x}|\text{MES}\rangle=0$.
-The entanglement asymmetry can be calculated in the same way as before, and again $S[\rho_A^\text{sym}]=S[\rho_A]+\log 2$.
-Therefore, the asymmetry is maximal for the MESs, $\Delta S^\text{max}_A=\log 2$.
+{which is also an eigenstate of $U_y$.} Note that these states break the symmetry in the correct orientation for $\Delta S_A$ to capture the symmetry breaking (cf. superpositions such as in Fig.~\ref{fig:exceptions}(c) which break symmetry in the incorrect orientation). {Since the MESs form a basis for the ground space subspace, any state may be written as a linear combination of the MESs, and the TEE for a non-contractible entanglement cut} {explicitly depends on this linear combination~\cite{zhang_quasiparticle_2012}.
+Next, we will show that the 1-form entanglement asymmetry exactly captures this TEE for any ground state of the toric code.}

-The connection between TEE and entanglement asymmetry should extend beyond the toric code to more general Abelian topological order.
-Here we provide a general argument for non-chiral phases that have gappable boundaries, and leave extensions to other Abelian phases to future work~\footnote{Ref.~\cite{xu_gauge_2025} also draws a connection between the topological entanglement entropy and 1-form symmetry breaking, with a focus on implications for gauge theories.}.
-In general, the lower bound on the TEE is

-where $\mathcal{D} = \sqrt{\sum_a d_a^2}$ is the total quantum dimension of the topological order, and $d_a$ are the individual dimensions of the anyons.
-Abelian anyons have $d_a=1$, so $\mathcal{D} = \sqrt{N_a}$, where $N_a$ is the total number of anyons.
-Since each anyon worldline can be interpreted as a 1-form symmetry operator, the full symmetry group has order $|G| = N_a$.
-Naively, SSB of this symmetry should give $\Delta S_A = \log |G|$, which is twice the value of Eq.~\eqref{eq:tee_bound}.
-However, this argument is {incorrect}.
-The key detail is that anyon worldlines are both 1-form symmetry operators \emph{and} 1-form charges.
-In the toric code, for instance, we took the electric flux strings to be symmetry operators and the magnetic flux strings to be charges.